×

 { "name": "John" }

-, values must be one of the following data types:
+, values must be one of the following data types:- a string

 - a number